I have never said that I am the smartest guy in media.

 He is so right, he may not even know how right he is.

-And partisanship is often been used as a criticism of the right by the left, in a way they want to say, we gotta get rid of this partisanship.
+And partisanship has often been used as a criticism of the right by the left.

 If you get rid of your partisanship, it means you become a liberal.

-You agree with Democrats, you agree with the left.
+You agree with the left.

 And he's right.

-Tip O'Neill, Ronald Reagan, tipped a couple drinks after every day, fighting like cats and dogs in the middle of the legislative process, blah, blah, blah, blah, blah.
+Tip O'Neill, Ronald Reagan, they tipped a couple drinks after every day, you know, fighting like cats and dogs in the middle of the legislative process, blah, And all that is liberals lamenting the days when they ran the show.

 Here's the second of our four bites.

-And a proud one, with a great tradition in this country, with a voracious appetite for growth.
+Liberalism, after all, whatever you may think of its merits, is a political philosophy and a proud one, with a great tradition in this country, with a voracious appetite for growth.

 In any place or any time on any issue, what does liberalism ever seek, Mr. Speaker?